RichardPatterson/midlines/README.md

 <img src="man/figures/README-gaps3-1.png" width="100%" />

-Conversely, if the points on the perimeter are too dense and result in a very complicated tessellation or slow computations times then sf::st_line_sample might also be useful.
+Conversely, if the points on the perimeter are too dense and result in a very complicated tessellation or slow computation times, then sf::st_line_sample might also be useful.

 ## Zig-zagging